SynapseMedia/nucleus/USAGE.md

 **CID:**

-If your content already exists in IPFS you just have to define it as follows.
+If your content already exists in IPFS you just have to define your scheme in resolver as follows.

  ```
 "small_image": {"cid": "QmYNQJoKGNHTpPxCBPh9KkDpaExgd2duMa3aF6ytMpHdao"}, # Absolute cid